Oliver Burke: Nottingham Forest

 Burke was born in Kirkcaldy, Scotland, but grew up in Melton Mowbray, Leicestershire, England where he joined local club Mowbray Rangers aged eight.
 After one season at the club, he was scouted to join Nottingham Forest's Academy where he progressed for the next nine years.
-Burke signed his first professional contract with Nottingham Forest on 19 September 2014, before making his professional debut as an 87th-minute substitute during a 3–1 defeat against Tottenham Hotspur on 24 September.
+Burke signed his first professional contract with Nottingham Forest on 19 September 2014, before making his professional debut as an 87th-minute substitute during a 3–1 loss to Tottenham Hotspur on 24 September.
 He made his league debut on 14 February 2015 as a 64th-minute substitute in a 4–4 draw away to Blackpool.

 Burke was sent on a month-long loan to League One club Bradford City on 24 February.
 He made his debut for them on the same day, playing for 75 minutes in a 2–1 loss away to Swindon Town.
 Burke made another start on 28 February in a 2–0 loss against Peterborough United and appeared twice as an unused substitute before returning to his parent club.
 After his loan spell at Bradford City came to an end, Burke signed a three-year contract with Forest.

 Ahead of the 2015–16 season, Burke signed another three-year contract with the club on 29 July.
-Burke played for the club's reserves until December when he was called up to the first team by manager Dougie Freedman, who Burke considered his mentor.
+Burke played for the club's reserves until December when he was called up to the first team by manager Dougie Freedman, whom Burke considered his mentor.
 On 29 December, Burke scored his first goal for Forest from a curling shot hit with the outside of his right foot against Cardiff City.
 His goal opened the scoring at the Cardiff City Stadium nine minutes into the game, which ended 1–1.
 Burke scored his second goal for the club on 16 January 2016 in a 3–0 win over Bolton Wanderers.
 His performance once again earned a contract extension on a four-year deal on 29 February.
 Burke ended the 2015–16 season having made twenty-one appearances in all competitions and scoring twice.

 Ahead of the 2016–17 season Burke made an impression in the pre-season friendlies, scoring three times in six matches.
 Under the new management of Philippe Montanier, Burke scored in the opening game of the season, a 4–3 win over Burton Albion, and scored a brace two weeks later against Wigan Athletic.
 Burke scored on his final appearance for Forest on 27 August, a 3–1 defeat of Leeds United.
 Burke's early season form and performances attracted the interest of leading European and Premier League clubs, such as Bayern Munich, Manchester United, Sunderland and Liverpool.
 However, Montanier dismissed suggestions of Burke leaving Forest.